Creating a Database

 Connect to the New Database

-Next you can easily connect with the database using psql command and starting working on it.
+Next, you can easily connect with the database using the psql command and start working on it.

 psql -U postgres -d mydatabase